figure 3: sequence2.erl (callback implementation).

 [receive {Pid, Result} -> Result end || Pid <- Pids].

-be possible to extract the message-passing machinery common to all client-server protocols into a common library.
+be possible to extract the message-passing machinery common to all

 Since we want to make the protocol independent of the specifics of sequences, we need to change it slightly.